 The capital city of Zagreb, Croatia is the country’s most vibrant and buzzing city.
-Much different than the coastal cities of Dalmatia, Zagreb is a sprawling city that features a mix of architecture, spacious squares, numerous parks and a steady flow of trams.
-Often underrated as a Croatia destination, we think there are many reasons to visit Zagreb.
-While the city itself offers an array of attractions, its location in the country’s interior provides ample opportunities for fabulous day trips from Zagreb as well.
+Much different than the coastal cities of Dalmatia, Zagreb is a sprawling metropolis that features a mix of grand architecture, spacious squares, numerous parks and a steady flow of iconic Zagreb trams.
+Often underrated as a tourist destination in Croatia, we think there are many reasons to visit Zagreb.
+While the city itself offers an array of attractions, its location in the country’s interior provides ample opportunities for fabulous day trips from Zagreb as well!

 Our list of 6 day trips from Zagreb features nearby cities, castles, parks and waterfalls.
 For each of our featured Zagreb day trips, we include details of how to get there – as well as links to top-rated organized day tours from Zagreb.